Get ready for the understatement of the year: robocalls are really annoying.

 We’re glad you asked.
 Because you can.

-One of the best parts of RoboKiller are the Answer Bots.
+One of the best parts of Robokiller are the Answer Bots.
 These bots answer calls we‘ve identified as spam for you, but rather than ring on your phone, they play pre-recorded messages for the scammer.

 And the results are hilarious.
 We record these conversations in the app so you can hear them later.
 And the best part is that they work around the clock.
 Every.
 Single.
 Day.

-So I got this app called “RoboKiller” and what it does it blocks telemarketers/spammers but not only that!
+So I got this app called “Robokiller” and what it does it blocks telemarketers/spammers but not only that!
 It has this special feature where you can mess around with the spammer with prerecorded voices called “answer bots” and they’re pretty hilarious. 😂 — Matt (@Matt__R12) November 21, 2017

-When you use RoboKiller, there are quite a few Answer Bots to choose from, including several from Ashton and Art which say “Trilogy Media” next to them.
+When you use Robokiller, there are quite a few Answer Bots to choose from, including several from Ashton and Art which say “Trilogy Media” next to them.

 Plus, you can create your own Trilogy Media-style Answer Bot in the app, set yours to play, and then listen to the recordings when the next robocaller tries to get through.
 In case you need some inspiration, here's one more response to a Trilogy Media Answer Bot: